 - 1/2 teaspoon baking powder

 - 1/4 cup ghee softened, but not melted

 - 1 tablespoon vanilla extract

 - Preheat oven to 350.
 See notes for any needed substitutions.

-- In a medium bowl, mix the dry ingredients.
+- In a medium bowl by hand or with a mixer, mix the dry ingredients.

 - Line a baking pan with parchment.
 Scoop out 12 cookies (can be rolled into a ball for thicker cookies or just spooned onto the pan).
 Bake at 350 for 9-10 minutes.
 Don't overbake!
 One of the tricks to deliciously soft cookies is to always slightly underbake them.